* 20th Anniversary: 2003 to 2023 *

-T - The surface temperature, usually near 1000 mb pressure.
-Also identifies the right hand side curve on a skew T log P chart or tephigram.
+T - Surface temperature, usually around 1000 mb pressure.
+Also identifies the right hand curve on a skew T log P chart.

-Td - The surface mixing ratio, absolute humidity.
-Also identifies the left side curve on the chart.
+Td - Surface mixing ratio, absolute humidity.
+On the chart, it also identifies the left side curve.

-LCL - Lifting condensation level, the lower left corner of the negative area, where the dry adiabat and the mixing ratio line passing through the surface temperature and dewpoint intersect.
-The bottom of the thunderstorm cumulonimbus clouds.
+LCL - Lifting condensation level, lower left corner of the negative area, where dry adiabat and mixing ratio pass through surface temperature and dewpoint.
+Cumulonimbus clouds at the bottom of a thunderstorm.

-LFC - Level of free convection, the lower corner of the positive area.
-This is where the surface parcel must be lifted to keep moving upward on its own.
+LFC - Level of free convection, lower corner of positive area.
+To keep moving upward on its own, the surface parcel must be lifted.

 Tc - Convective temperature, the surface temperature on the dry adiabat at which LCL and LFC meet to form CCL and free convection.

-Positive Area - unstable region where a lifted parcel would become warmer than the ambient
+Positive Area - A positive area is where a lifted parcel gets warmer than ambient air.

-Negative Area - stable region where the lifted parcel would be colder than the surrounding air.
+Negative Area - stable region where the lifted parcel is colder than the surrounding air.

-EL - Equilibrium level, the top of the positive area, where the parcel ascent curve intersects with the environmental curve above the LFC, is the equilibrium level.
+EL - At the top of the positive area, where the parcel ascent curve intersects the environmental curve above the LFC, is the equilibrium level.
 This is a typical cloud top.

-EBL - Energy balance level, not shown but somewhere in the upper negative area, just high enough so that the area below the EBL within the upper negative area is equal to the total positive area, below.
-This is normally the very top of the storm clouds.
+EBL - Energy balance level: The EBL is not shown, but somewhere in the upper negative area, just high enough so that the area below the EBL within the upper negative area is equal to the area below the EBL.
+Normally, this is the top of the storm clouds.

-Tc is often unrealistic and can be difficult to reach.
-So much for surface-based convection.
+Tc is often unrealistic and hard to reach.
+That's the top boundary of surface-based convection.

 Time Lapse of thunder storm

-Warm air slips in under much colder air or the colder air flows over top of warm air.
+The warm air slips under the colder air or the colder air flows over the warm air.

 Warm air moving in - differential thermal advection they call it.
-The warm air has to be moist as well.
+Moisture is also needed in warm air.

 Once it contacts the colder air above, up it goes.
 Then we can figure out the LCL and cloud base using the same graphical techniques.

 Go back from this Thunderstorm Cumulonimbus Clouds to the